ACloudGuru-Resources/course-introduction-to-arm/Chapter04_InvokingARM/04_01_AzureCloudShell/README.md

-# Invoking Azure Resource Manager
+# Invoking Azure Resource Manager: Azure Cloud Shell

 We will deploy a static website that makes an AJAX call to a config file in a storage account as per the final lab of the previous chapter.
-This will be used across multiple invocation environments.
+This will be used across multiple invocation environments and will be executed in the Azure Cloud Shell using both PowerShell and Bash.

 ## PowerShell version